Whyzanet/WhyzaGC/README.md

 The MightyOhm measures background radiation levels, which Wikipedia defines as “Background radiation originates from a variety of sources, both natural and artificial.
 These include both cosmic radiation and environmental radioactivity from naturally occurring radioactive materials (such as radon and radium), as well as man-made medical X-rays, fallout from nuclear weapons testing and nuclear accidents.”

 The most interesting explanation of the whole radioactive process and how you can use it in a pratical ways, I found is dicussed in this next link, from a facinating long standing project now well and truely obsolete in this era of micro controllers and modern cpu design.
+Created by Autodesk pioneer John Walker, it is a facinating site.

 https://www.fourmilab.ch/hotbits/how3.html